royvelich/polymer-css-compiler/README.md

 };
 ```

-In the example above, all CSS files under the path 'public/polymer-components' will be compiled a polymer style module.
-The generated polymer style module will inherit the name of its source CSS file.
+In the example above, all the CSS files under the path 'public/polymer-components' will be compiled into polymer style modules.
+Every generated polymer style module will inherit the name of its source CSS file.